Skip to main content

 Hand-drawn template of the Mitigation Plan

-But in general, I must say that I actually liked the way Sunil broke down different aspects of the business plan so that it is useful for someone who is building a startup, as well as ruling out other aspects that are only relevant for businesses that are already well-established or not really needed at all.
+But in general, I must say that I actually liked how the different aspects of the business plan were broken down so that it is useful for someone who is building a startup, as well as ruling out other aspects that are only relevant for businesses that are already well-established or not really needed at all.
 And of course, comparing the executive summary to "watching a movie trailer" made things in the session a little bit more appeasing to listen to.

 And with that, boot camp was (officially) over for the week.
 However, surprise, surprise, this is not the end of the journal diary yet!